COLORADO SPRINGS DOMESTIC VIOLENCE ATTORNEY

 Examples of physical abuse include being slapped, kicked, bitten, and other actions that may inflict physical pain on the other party.
 When force is used against you in a way that endangers your life or injures you, it is abuse.

 Physical assault is a crime irrespective of where it is coming from – inside or outside the family.
-Your security is the police, who have the authority and powers to protect you from physical attack.
+Your security is the Colorado Springs police and aggressive domestic violence attorneys who have the authority and powers to protect you from physical attack.

 Surprisingly, many people suffer severe abuses in their homes without their knowledge.
 Many marriages and families were torn apart by verbal sniping or undermining each other’s parental standing.